PySimpleGUI/PySimpleGUI/readme.md

 The animated Popup enables you to easily display a "loading" style animation specified through a GIF file that is either stored in a file or a base64 variable.

-"Plays" an animated GIF file.
+Show animation one frame at a time.
 This function has its own internal clocking meaning you can call it at any frequency and the rate the frames of video is shown remains constant.
 Maybe your frames update every 30 ms but your event loop is running every 10 ms.  You don't have to worry about delaying, just call it every time through the loop.